WE ARE OPEN FOR THE 2025 SEASON

 Getting to Habanero heat levels

 The famous cross from Khang Starr.
 These are a cross from a Bahamian Goat and a Scotch Bonnet MOA.
 Amazing upfront citrus flavor, gorgeous lemon yellow pods, with no overpowering aftertaste.
 Still considered unstable, but definitely worth growing in your garden.
-Seeds from TA Pepper.

 100,000-300,000 Scoville units.